 The Swedenborg Society celebrated its 200th anniversary throughout 2010.
 We had a diverse program of events, publications and activities - including talks, film screenings, exhibitions, as well as other social events - in honour of Emanuel Swedenborg and the Society's seminal role in perpetuating his legacy.

-On the 14th January 2010, we will host an evening with A S Byatt, when the acclaimed author will give readings from her work and welcome questions from the floor.
-In February we will have the pleasure of officially launching the bicentenary year with a toast - and a talk by Richard Lines on highlights from his forthcoming History of the Swedenborg Society.
-For one week only, Swedenborg House will also become a temporary gallery space, as contemporary artists are invited to exhibit their work in response to Swedenborg and the Society.
-During the months of spring, we will screen our brand new documentary on Swedenborg and launch a fresh translation of Heaven and Hell and a library (collected) edition of the Swedenborg Society Journal; the poet Simon Armitage and neuroloist/writer David Eagleman will also speak in honour of Swedenborg's cultural influence.
+In January 2010 we hosted an evening with A S Byatt, where the acclaimed author gave readings from her work and welcomed questions from the floor.
+In February we had the pleasure of officially launching the bicentenary year with a toast - and a talk by Richard Lines on highlights from his forthcoming History of the Swedenborg Society.
+For one week only, Swedenborg House also became a temporary gallery space, as contemporary artists were invited to exhibit their work in response to Swedenborg and the Society.
+During the months of spring, we screened our brand new documentary on Swedenborg and launched a fresh translation of Heaven and Hell and a library (collected) edition of the Swedenborg Society Journal.
+The poet Simon Armitage and neuroloist/writer David Eagleman also spoke in honour of Swedenborg's cultural influence.

 Moving into the summer, we hosted the world's first International Swedenborg Publishers Conference at the beginning of June - where we also launched a complete Bibliography of Swedenborg's works.
 Later that month David Bindman spoke on the sculptor John Flaxman; and in July, Prof. Roy Foster gave a lecture exploring the influence of Swedenborg on the Irish literary imagination.